imapautofiler/imapautofiler/doc/source/configuring.rst

 deletes the version in the source mailbox.
 This action can be used to automatically file messages.

-The example below move any message sent to the PyATL meetup group mailing list into the mailbox ``INBOX.PyATL``.
+The example below moves any message sent to the PyATL meetup group mailing list into the mailbox ``INBOX.PyATL``.

 .. code-block:: yaml